Inovayt’s guide to managing your super

 We’re glad you asked!
-Setting up and managing a self-managed super fund is something you shouldn’t consider unless you understand what is involved and you’re committed to take on the risk and responsibility that comes with this process.
+Setting up and managing a self-managed super fund is something you shouldn’t consider unless you understand what is involved and you’re committed to taking on the risk and responsibility that comes with this process.

 What do I need to know to set up my own SMSF and do I need any financial knowledge?

-As we’ve mentioned, you manage ALL aspects of a SMSF, right down to the investments within it.
+As we’ve mentioned, you manage ALL aspects of an SMSF, right down to the investments within it.
 You need to be prepared that managing your own super will take time, even if you consult professionals.

 There are ongoing activities you need to manage, including: